 The internet is a wealth of information.
 It’s also a wealth of misinformation.
 While we should all rejoice at the web’s freedom and relative lack of regulation, we must also read everything with a skeptic’s eye.
 True audio experts, well-intentioned amateurs, and outright phonies all have equal reign in this space.
 Search engine algorithms help separate the wheat from the chaff, but it’s impossible to eradicate all the bad info out there.
 Some producers even swear by techniques that work for them, even though they might lead to problems for others.
-Those who want to get better at mixing must swim in a sea filled with treasure, rubbish, and sharks.
+Before reading this article is important to understand what mixing is.
 We can’t go over every misconception, but here are five prominent audio mixing myths to look out for.

 Myth #1.
 Always EQ Before Using Compression